Iowa ODP Development Phase Teams

-This refers to the youngest two age group within our ODP program (i.e., 2005 and 2006) and is designed as an introduction to the programs Elite Youth Performance Pathway.
-The district teams are organized regionally within the state (i.e., east and west) to minimize travel and maximize development.
+This refers to the youngest three age groups within our ODP program (2008s, 2007s, and 2006s) and is designed as an introduction to the programs Elite Youth Performance Pathway.
+Development phase teams are organized regionally within the state (i.e., east, west, and central) to minimize travel and maximize player development.

-The 2005 and 2006 age groups are part of the early identification and development process for Iowa ODP Program.
-Any player within the 2005 and 2006 birth year is eligible to attend tryouts.
-From the tryouts a pool of players for each age group and gender will be identified for further training and potential selection to a regional camp in July.
+The 2006, 2007, and 2008 age groups are part of the early identification and development process for Iowa ODP Program.
+Any player within these birth years is eligible to attend tryouts on August 10-11, 2019.
+From the tryouts, a pool of players for each age group and gender will be identified for further training and potential selection to event rosters and/or regional camp in July.
 The District Program offers an ideal opportunity for players to sample the program through District training centers.

-Players of all competitive levels are encouraged to attend district tryouts ODP.
-Participation in the District Select Program is not an essential prerequisite to future participation in the US Youth Soccer ODP, however, the earlier a player's skills and potential are identified the more help it can be to the evaluations of district, state, regional and national coaches.
+Players of all competitive levels are encouraged to attend district tryouts.
+Participation in the District Select Program is not an essential prerequisite to future participation in the US Youth Soccer ODP, however, the earlier a player's skills and potential are identified, the more help it can be to the evaluations of district, state, regional, and national coaches.

 This refers to the age groups within our ODP program that form State teams and is designed as a means to train and develop the elite players throughout our state.

-This program is open to all players born in the eligible birth year and begins with the tryout/identification session on August 12-13.
-At the conclusion of the identification process, a pool of approximately 24-30 advanced players per age group (boys and girls) will be selected for further training, development and potential selection to a regional camp in July.
-Players of all competitive levels are encouraged to take part in this program.
+This program is open to all players born in the eligible birth years and begins with the tryout/identification session on August 10-11, 2019.
+At the conclusion of the identification process, a pool of approximately 24-34 advanced players per age group (boys and girls) will be selected for further training, development and selection to tournament/event rosters, as well as regional camp in July.
+Players of all competitive levels are encouraged to take part in the tryout/identification session.

 Selection Process Overview